KxSystems/docs/docs/ml/index.md

 -  An implementation of the [FRESH](toolkit/fresh.md) algorithm for feature extraction and selection on structured time series data.
 -  [Utility](toolkit/utilities/util.md) functions which are useful in many machine-learning applications but do not fall within the other sections of the toolkit.
 -  [Cross-Validation](toolkit/xval.md) functions, used to verify how robust and stable a machine-learning model is to changes in the data being interrogated and the volume of this data.
+- [Clustering algorithms](toolkit/clustering/algos.md) used to group data points and to identify patterns in their distributions.
+The algorithms make use of a [k-dimensional tree](toolkit/clustering/kdtree.md) to store points and [scoring functions](toolkit/clustering/score.md) to analyze how well they performed.

 The library is available [here](https://github.com/KxSystems/ml).